akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 When the following page appears in your PIM, please read the list of all required authorizations, then click on `Allow`.
 If you made a mistake or don't want the App to read or edit data in your PIM, you can abort the installation process by clicking on `Cancel`.

+### No specific authorizations have been requested
+If you see the following screen, that means the App needs no specific authorization.
+However, it will be able to: get the list of all API endpoints, which is also available on api.akeneo.com, get your system information.
+That means the App will be able to retrieve your PIM version and edition.

 ## Only for EE customers - Permission steps
 As you use the Enterprise Edition, your PIM has a permission management system.
 In addition to authorizations, the App needs permissions.